TumblrArchive/SwiftCompilationPerformanceReporter/README.md

-# SwiftCPR
+# SwiftCompilationPerformanceReporter

 Inspired by [Brian](https://twitter.com/brianmichel/) and [Bryan](https://twitter.com/irace/)'s [prior](https://github.com/brianmichel/Swift-Analysis-Workflow) [work](http://irace.me/swift-profiling), we've decided to develop a Swift Package and script to generate automated reports for slow Swift compilation paths in specific targets!

-SwiftCPR (Swift Compilation Time Reporter) can be configured to build a specific target, output raw debug times to a specific location, and clean those logs to rank the slowest parts to compile.
+SwiftCompilationPerformanceReporter (nicknamed SwiftCPR) can be configured to build a specific target, output raw debug times to a specific location, and clean those logs to rank the slowest parts to compile.

 ## Requirements

 - The latest [_Trunk development_ snapshot](https://swift.org/download/) of Swift
-- [Xcode 7.3](https://developer.apple.com/xcode/download/) or above configured with the latest toolchain (Preferences > Components > Toolchains)

 ## Configuration

-SwiftCPR can be configured via the `config.json` file.
+SwiftCompilationPerformanceReporter can be configured via the `config.json` file.
 Below is a description of the options available and a sample configuration:

 ```javascript
 {